 Add a splash of white wine with the chicken stock for added flavor.

-As stated above, start with ¼ tsp of each salt and white pepper.
+As stated above, start with ¼ teaspoon of each salt and white pepper.
 Taste the sauce before adding more.
-If using unsalted butter, start with ½ tsp of salt.
+If using unsalted butter, start with ½ teaspoon of salt.

 The sauce is done when it coats the back of a spoon.
 The longer the sauce is cooked, the thicker it will become.